miguelblanco123/miguelblanco123/ReadMe.md

 Study abroad coursework in Medical Imaging, Artificial Intelligence and Protontherapy.

 ## Experience

+**Data Analyst**
+Christus Center of Excellence and Innovation
+- Developed multiple self-service tools for service line manager processes.
+- Built a RAG Chatbot application to help pre and post operation patients in UC Chile.
+- Automated key analytics processes increasing efficiency and accuracy of goal reports.

 **Neuroengineering Researcher**
 IUCRC BRAIN Tec de Monterry
  - Developed and implemented real-time emotion classification algorithms with python using EEG signals and other